inviqa/kafka-outbox-relay/tools/docs/getting-started.md

 # Getting Started

 This service provides a reusable docker image at `quay.io/inviqa_images/kafka-outbox-relay`, which can be deployed on your project.
+See [backwards compatibility](backwards-compatibility.md) for more information on available image tags.

 ## Using this service